ceparman/addInDemo/README.md

 **Usage:**

 Once the package in installed the new menu item BellcurveDose will appear in the addins menu.
-When you run the addin the function will install an missing required packages and the run the app in a new browser window.
+When you run the addin the function will install any missing required packages and the run the app in a new browser window.

 **For further information**